pgalliford/Obsidian-theme-Incredible-Hulk/README.md

-# Obsidian-theme-Hulk-vs-Dracula
+# Obsidian-theme-Incredible-Hulk
-A custom CSS theme for Obsidian inspired by The Incredible Hulk with colours stolen from Dracula.
+A custom CSS theme for Obsidian inspired by The Incredible Hulk.
-Dark theme only, because Dracula doesn't come out in the light.
+Dark theme only.